 What’s the key to transforming these aforementioned plan divergencies and incumbent disappointment into the luckiest possible thing that could ever happen to you?
 I opine that while every setback in life totally sucks, the mentality we have around the bumps in the road is what truly determines whether this “failure” (which is, for those of you who aren’t planners, what deviating from our initially-intended plan feels like) is a setback or an advance forward.
-Most motivational speakers will likely concur.
 Instead of sulking over the breach from our intended path, or my coined “plan divergency,” it is important to question whether or not we are open to exploring other directions that may be intended for us in lieu of this item on our life’s to-do list.
 Otherwise, this failure demonstrates just how imperative this item on our list truly is, which fuels us with the required tenacity to achieve it.
 Either way, life is full of uncertainty, and it’s important to be okay with a little change.
 It is only when we are open to this aberration, that we encounter endless blessings and possibilities along the way.

 Fear-mongering doctors, family and friends, fertility experts and the media perpetuate this idea that if you are able to conceive a child after 35, it’s some type of miracle, even if it still means that your pregnancy is “high risk”.
 That is, they attest, even if you are lucky enough to birth a child at such an age, you could easily give birth to a child with disabilities or diseases.
 Women of all ages are smothered with horror stories of infertility, and are shamed into believing that our “limited” supply of eggs might soon be entirely depleted.
 As more women are conned into rushing to these $10,000 egg-freezing clinics, it’s important to look at the facts.
 The Impatient Woman’s Guide to Getting Pregnant, written by Jean Twenge, contests these very beliefs.
 Twenge undermines the common notions by showing that they reside upon French birth records dating back to the 1600s.
 Lucky for us, science has come a long way since.

 This narrative that society upholds surrounding women and pregnancy is limiting and damaging.
-How can we possible expect women to put their careers and ambitions first, when these daunting pregnancy messages loom ubiquitously?
+How can we possibly expect women to put their careers and ambitions first, when these daunting pregnancy messages loom ubiquitously?
 What if a woman does not which to have children, ever?
 What if a woman does not feel pressured to meet anyone, because she knows that adoption and IVF are also viable options should she want children down the road?
 What if a woman simply wants to enjoy where she’s at in life, without getting skeptical looks from a passerby when she explains a decision to being law school “later” in life?
 While women have the liberty (thanks to many arduous female fighters before us) to use birth control, get an abortion, dress how they please, and make it all the way up to the C-suite, our common perceptions and misconceptions around pregnancy are severely limiting our progress.
 So, to all my readers, stop pressuring others if you happen to be one of those aforementioned “I like to give my opinion on someone else’s life” people.
 Start planning less.
 Let life happen.
 After all, what’s the rush?